 The authors would like to acknowledge the U.S. Department of Defense and the National Defense Science and Engineering Graduate Fellowship (NDSEG), the program through which funding for this research was obtained.
-The authors furthermore acknowledge Brandon Jones and the TurboProp software suite, 23 from which the integration routines employed in this research were obtained.
+The authors furthermore acknowledge Brandon Jones and the TurboProp software suite [9], from which the integration routines employed in this research were obtained.
+Finally, the authors would like to thank the anonymous reviewers who strengthened the content of this manuscript.